Malea Rose: Early life

 Malea was born and raised on the North Shore of Kauai, Hawaii.
 Rose began performing at the age of 5, starting with the Kauai Community Theater Group.
 Rose did musical theater and entered singing competitions throughout her childhood.
 Rose performed at clown camp started by Wavy Gravy and members of The Grateful Dead called Camp Winnarainbow.

 Rose was a competitive surfer at age 11.
 She won multiple surf contests, including The Roxy Pro, and was sponsored by Hurley.

 At age 14, Rose started to host her own radio show on KKCR.

 Rose graduated as valedictorian from Kula High School at the age of 16 before moving to California to attend Chapman University to get a BFA in Theater.

 Personal life

-Her Mother is Jewish, but Malea was raised with a little bit of everything, including Buddhism.
+Her mother is Jewish, but Malea was raised with a little bit of everything, including Buddhism.
 Malea has eight ethnicities including Cherokee Indian, Pacific Islander, and Eastern European.

 In 2012 for reasons unknown, Malea changed her surname from Richardson to Rose.

 Rose is a member of the Upright Citizens Brigade and prides herself on being an advocate for women's rights and equality.
 She continues to work with many charities, particularly animal charities, and is currently in the process of developing her own projects as a writer/producer.

 In 2020 Rose founded and serves as CEO to an ultra-clean, luxury skincare company called Vie En Rose.[2]
 She recently was featured in Patricia Bragg of Braggs Organic foods new book called Revolutionary Beauty, which will be released in February 2022.
+Vie En Rose became the official skincare of HBO The White Lotus and has been written up in multiple publications as building a cult celebrity following with her clean results driven skincare brand, such as Glamour Magazine.